-On arrival, I signed in and collected our race pack and then we went to transition, so that Jez could drop his bike off.
+On arrival, I signed in and collected our race pack.
+Then we went to transition so that Jez could drop his bike off.

 It was then time to find an early lunch (coffee for the boys and subway sandwiches for all of us).

-We had a quick look around the Expo where I was amazed by some of the great offers – there were some particularly good deals on road bikes (such as Giant Defy/Liv Avail) that would be appropriate for novices as well as huge reductions on tri kit, running kit and cycling kit.
+We had a quick look around the Expo where I was amazed by some of the great offers.
+There were some particularly good deals on road bikes (such as Giant Defy/Liv Avail) that would be appropriate for novices.
+There were also huge reductions on tri kit, running kit and cycling kit.

 After wandering around the Expo, we went out to watch some of the earlier swim waves.